biopython/biopython/Doc/Tutorial/chapter_pairwise.rst

    >>> counts.alphabet
    'ACGT'

-This property is read-only; modifying the underlying ``_alphabet`` attribute may lead to unexpected results.
 Elements can be accessed both by letter and by integer index:

 .. cont-doctest